wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 ### Infant Mortality Rate?

+To illustrate the status, I've been using an analogy.

 In the medical community, the "Infant Mortality Rate" refers to deaths of live-born babies within the first year of life.
 Neonatal mortality rates refer to the first 28 days.
 Early Neonatal Mortality refers to the first 7 days of life.<a target="_blank" href="https://en.wikipedia.org/wiki/Infant_mortality">*</a> They are measured in terms of every 1,000 live births as a proxy measure of the quality of healthcare within a country.
 For example, the US has over time improved infant mortality, but at a slower rate than other developed countries:<br />
 <a target="_blank" href="https://www.healthsystemtracker.org/chart-collection/infant-mortality-u-s-compare-countries/"><img alt="cloud-perftest-infant-946x580-38168.jpg" width="946" src="https://user-images.githubusercontent.com/300046/54491803-a65ec100-4897-11e9-8ac0-beb5b37184e7.jpg"></a><br />(The lower the rate, the better).